 How to Achieve Mask Proof Makeup

 Fortunately, you can have your cake and eat it too!
-Here are the top ways to help your makeup stay put.
+Here are the top ways to achieve mask proof makeup to help your makeup stay put all day.

 Use a Primer

 Using oil-based makeup is the worst when you’re wearing a mask.
 It’s like an invitation for maskne (acne caused by masks) and for the mask to rub it right off your face, especially with the heat masks create.

 Instead, start with a primer that helps your skin absorb the foundation rather than have it sit on top of your skin.
 Make sure the primer is oil-free, so it holds onto the foundation and doesn’t let it slip away.